pankaryp/Delete-all-messages-discord/README.md

 > Delete all messages in Discord channels or DM

-In order to delete messages in bulk, you need tha discord authedication token.
+In order to delete messages in bulk, you need the discord authedication token.
 That's why this script only works with the **web version** of Discord.

 The authedication token can be obtained with [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), which is a browser plugin.
-After installing Tampermonkey, create a new script:
+After installing Tampermonkey, create a new script and add the below code:

 !['plugin'](img/plugin.png?raw=true)